One of the mysteries of the English language finally explained.

-The angular distance of a point east of the First Point of Aries, measured along the ecliptic.Compare with right ascension
+The angular distance of a point east of the vernal equinox, measured along the ecliptic.Compare with right ascension

 - ‘In this case, Mayan astronomers apparently focused on two cycles related to the number of days that elapse between consecutive passages of Mars through a given celestial longitude while traveling across the sky.’

 - ‘By the time he returned home in January 1678, he had recorded the celestial longitudes and latitudes of 341 stars and observed a transit of Mercury across the Sun's disk.’

 - ‘The Moon's motion along the ecliptic is measured in degrees and minutes of celestial longitude, but its orbit does not align exactly with the ecliptic.’